0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

-This is a purpose\-built bytecode execution environment which isolates the Move Language from the state transition core.
+This is a purpose-built bytecode execution environment which isolates the Move Language from the state transition core.
 The unique feature of the Move VM is that it is easily extensible.
 It's very easy to include a new instruction to the virtual machine, a "native function".
-The native functions are written in Rust (which is the language of the entire code\-base).
-Below we reference some of the changes we had to make for real\-world use cases.
+The native functions are written in Rust (which is the language of the entire code-base).
+Below we reference some of the changes we had to make for real-world use cases.